 Data from The International Cooperative Research Group’s “What Difference do Cooperatives Make?
-Kenya.” shows great potential for the women of Kenya who participate in cooperatives.
+Kenya.” shows great potential for the women of Kenya who are members of cooperatives.

-Although comparatively under-represented in Kenya, (comprising only 30% of membership) women who are cooperative members are better off economically than those who are not, making 54% more than women who are not members.
-These findings have encouraged policymakers to take steps to ensure greater inclusion of women in cooperatives.
-These findings also point out that “the cooperative difference” is important for greater gender equality.
+In Kenya, women represent only 30% of cooperative membership however, evidence from the study shows that those women who are cooperative members are better off economically than those who are not, making 54% more than women who are not members.
+These findings indicate the benefits that cooperatives can have for women (improved gender equality).
+They have prompted policymakers to take steps to encourage greater inclusion of women as members of cooperatives.

 Policymakers see the cooperative difference.